TheMayaNutCompany/mayanut.github.io/CODE_OF_CONDUCT.md

 ## 🌱 Our Commitment

-We commit to providing a welcoming, respectful, and harassment-free environment for everyone contributing to this repository — whether you're writing code, improving translations, submitting research, reporting bugs, or sharing photos and knowledge about *Brosimum alicastrum*.
+We are committed to providing a welcoming, respectful, and harassment-free environment for everyone contributing to this repository — whether through code, translations, research, bug reports, documentation, photography, or knowledge related to *Brosimum alicastrum*.

-The values guiding this project include:
+This project is guided by the following values:

 - Sustainability
 - Respect for culture and biodiversity